DevOps-webonise/syncfail2ban/README.md

 ## Dev Environment

-- Built using python v3.5.
+- Tested using python v3.4-3.7.
 So best to alias python, and pip.
 For example:

 ```
 #~/.bash_aliases